 The University of New England was the first Australian university to offer distance education for nurses.
 The bachelor-degree course involves 880 hours of supervised clinical practice over 6 trimesters.
 Field placements are normally organised in block placements of 2-4 weeks each trimester at health facilities across NSW.
 Clinical training is available by attending intensive residential schools at Armidale or regular sessions in Tamwworth.

 Nursing is an interesting and varied field of study and each nursing school has its own curriculum.
-Nursing students study a combination of theory and practice, with clinical training and placements included.
+Students study a combination of theory and practice, with clinical training and placements included.
 Subjects that make up a large portion of any program include human biology, health and disease, clinical decision-making, and professional practice.

 A Bachelor of Nursing in Australia is a 3-year degree, though the timeframe can be different with distance learning.
 Accelerated (year-round) study may allow the course to be completed in two years full-time or four years part-time.